CST BLOG: Lab Expectations

 It should have an acceptable signal-to-background ratio:

-• Signal to noise should be assessed using isotype controls.
+• Signal-to-noise should be assessed using isotype controls.

 • The enrichment of known target genes should be at least 10-fold above background, as determined by real-time PCR analysis